oegozutok/-oegozutok.github.io/README.md

 # Data Analytics & Science Portfolio

-This repository contains a collection of my data analytics and science projects.
+This repository contains a collection of my data science projects.
 Each project is briefly described below along with a link to its detailed documentation or code.

 ## Projects